matwilso/matwilso.github.io/_posts/robot-future.md

 ## References

 There is some background that is useful to have and stay current on:
 - **fundamentals in DL and Deep RL.** [Karpathy’s DL course](https://cs231n.github.io/) and [OpenAI’s Spinning Up in Deep RL](https://spinningup.openai.com/).
-I recommend doing the cs231n assignments, and messing with the spinningup RL algorithms and understanding why every single line is in the code.
+If you are new to the field, I recommend doing the cs231n assignments, and messing with the spinningup RL algorithms and understanding why every single line is in the code.
 - **model-based RL.** Igor Mordatch and Jessica Hamrick have a good tutorial on [MBRL @ ICML 2020](https://sites.google.com/view/mbrl-tutorial).
 I’d recommend that for a good overview.
 Also reading specific recent papers in the space.
 One I like is [Dreamer](https://danijar.com/project/dreamer/), which learns a stochastic world model that handles uncertainty to some extent; it uses the model’s latent state as input to the policy and value networks; and it uses differentiable rollouts through the model for training.
 I wouldn't say it strongly outperform other algorithms---for example, image-based SAC with a [few tricks](https://mishalaskin.github.io/rad/) can be made to work better---but it feels like Dreamer is on the right path.
 - **sim2real.** The [sim2real Workshop @ RSS 2020](https://sim2real.github.io/) is solid ([summary document](https://twitter.com/sim2realAIorg/status/1336364134510678017)).
 Also reading the recent work in the space.
 One I like [Jemin Hwangbo et. al’s work](https://arxiv.org/abs/1901.08652) on learning a network to model the series elastic actuator network on Anymal, and plugging this network into the simulator dynamics for sim2real learning.
 The [real world results are impressive](https://www.youtube.com/watch?v=aTDkYFZFWug).
 Also, [Josh Tobin's slides on sim2real](http://josh-tobin.com/assets/pdf/randomization_and_the_reality_gap.pdf) are pretty nice too.
 - **generative modeling.** [Pieter Abbeel’s Deep Unsupervised Learning Course](https://sites.google.com/view/berkeley-cs294-158-sp20/home) is a great course for fundamentals.
 I’ve been going through the course and implementing/transcribing various models and [training them on MNIST](https://github.com/matwilso/generative_models).
 Generative modeling is super important in this area, and it’s easier to study and build intuition on tasks like MNIST where you don’t have to simultaneously deal with data collection and actions and exploration.